-- 102 Clinical professor, clinical associate professor, clinical assistant professor (see Section - 103 C12.2) - Senior professor of practice, professor of practice (see Section C12.3) - 105 Teaching professor, teaching associate professor, teaching assistant professor (see - 106 Section C12.4) - 107 Extension professor, extension associate professor, extension assistant professor - 108 (see Section C12.5) - 109 In matters affecting the graduate faculty, only those holding membership in that - 110 body may vote.
+- 102 Clinical professor, clinical associate professor, clinical assistant professor (see Section - 103 C12.2) - 104 Senior professor of practice, professor of practice (see Section C12.3) - 105 Teaching professor, teaching associate professor, teaching assistant professor (see - 106 Section C12.4) - 107 Extension professor, extension associate professor, extension assistant professor - 108 (see Section C12.5) - 109 In matters affecting the graduate faculty, only those holding membership in that - 110 body may vote.
 (FSM 2-14-90) - 111 C11 Term appointments.
-Term appointments also include graduate assistant, - graduate teaching assistant, and graduate research assistant (FSM 2-14-90). - 113 Those appointed on a term appointment may be engaged in teaching, research and - other creative endeavors, extension, or library services.
-This appointment may be - full-time or part-time.
-Normally, a term appointment is used only when the need or - the funding for the position is finite, and typically is for a specified term not longer - than one year.
-A term appointment carries no expectation of continued employment - beyond the period stated in the contract.
-Service on a term appointment is not - credited toward tenure.
-The Standards for Notice of Non-Reappointment applicable - 120 the regular appointments do not apply (POD E 90).
-FSM E 0.90 - 120 to regular appointments do not apply.
-(POD 5-89; FSM 5-9-89) - 121 C12.0 Appointments at the rank of instructor, advanced instructor, and senior - instructor.
-The primary responsibility for persons on these appointments will be - 123 instruction, although the entire set of expectations must be clearly defined in the - offer letter.
-Individuals in these positions are not required to hold the terminal - degree appropriate to the discipline.
-Individuals on these appointments are not eligible for tenure and are not eligible to vote on matters of tenure or promotion for - tenure-track faculty.
+Term appointments also include graduate assistant, - 112 graduate teaching assistant, and graduate research assistant (FSM 2-14-90). - 113 Those appointed on a term appointment may be engaged in teaching, research and - other creative endeavors, extension, or library services.
+This appointment may be 114 - 115 full-time or part-time.
+Normally, a term appointment is used only when the need or - 116 the funding for the position is finite, and typically is for a specified term not longer - 117 than one year.
+A term appointment carries no expectation of continued employment - 118 beyond the period stated in the contract.
+Service on a term appointment is not - 119 credited toward tenure.
+The Standards for Notice of Non-Reappointment applicable - 120 to regular appointments do not apply.
+(POD 5-89; FSM 5-9-89) - 121 C12.0 Appointments at the rank of instructor, advanced instructor, and senior - 122 instructor.
+The primary responsibility for persons on these appointments will be - 123 instruction, although the entire set of expectations must be clearly defined in the - 124 offer letter.
+Individuals in these positions are not required to hold the terminal 125 degree appropriate to the discipline.
+Individuals on these appointments are not - 126 eligible for tenure and are not eligible to vote on matters of tenure or promotion for - 127 tenure-track faculty.
 Service in these positions is not credited toward tenure.
-Faculty - 127 tendre-track ractury.
-Service in these positions is not decided toward tendre.
-Fa - at these ranks will be appointed on one of the following contracts: - a.
+Faculty - 128 at these ranks will be appointed on one of the following contracts: - 129 a.
 Instructor, advanced instructor and senior instructor---term appointment.
-This appointment may be full-time or part-time.
-A term appointment carries no expectation of continued employment beyond the period stated in the contract. - The Standards for Notice of Non-reappointment do not apply. - b.
+This 130 appointment may be full-time or part-time.
+A term appointment carries no 131 expectation of continued employment beyond the period stated in the contract. - 132 The Standards for Notice of Non-reappointment do not apply. - 133 b.
 Instructor, advanced instructor, and senior instructor---regular appointment.
-This appointment may be full-time or part-time.
-An instructor at any rank on - This appointment may be full-time or part-time.
-An instructor at any rank on a regular appointment is a member of the general faculty, and is afforded all - perquisites accorded to the general faculty.
-Regular appointees are entitled to - Notice of Non-Reappointment, as appropriate (see C160, et seq., University - Handbook). - 139 Units that wish to use these faculty appointments must first include in their - 140 departmental documents the specific criteria that apply to these positions and the - processes to be used for appointment, reappointment, annual evaluations and - promotion.
+134 - This appointment may be full-time or part-time.
+An instructor at any rank on a 135 regular appointment is a member of the general faculty, and is afforded all - 136 perquisites accorded to the general faculty.
+Regular appointees are entitled to - 137 Notice of Non-Reappointment, as appropriate (see C160, et seq., University - 138 Handbook). - 139 Units that wish to use these faculty appointments must first include in their - 140 departmental documents the specific criteria that apply to these positions and the - 141 processes to be used for appointment, reappointment, annual evaluations and - 142 promotion.
 Persons appointed to these ranks may expect to be promoted on the - 143 basis of demonstrated individual merit in relationship to their association with the - 144 university's mission and within their discipline.
 Typically, consideration for promotion